NotAShelf/nvf/docs/manual/installation/custom-configuration.md

 <!-- TODO: mention the built-in flake template here when it is added -->

-The next two chapters will detail specific usage of standalone nvf configurations on NixOS and Home-Manager.
+The above setup will allow to set up nvf as a standalone flake, which you can build independently from your system configuration while also possibly sharing it with others.
+The next two chapters will detail specific usage of such a setup for a package output in the context of NixOS or Home-Manager installation.

 ```{=include=} chapters
 standalone/nixos.md